Charlie5DH/Anomaly-Detection-in-time-series/README.md

-## Anomaly Detection in Time Series Data with Keras (Project from Coursera)
+## Anomaly Detection in Time Series Data with Keras

 Design and train an LSTM autoencoder using the Keras API with Tensorflow 2 as the backend to detect anomalies (sudden price changes) in the S&P 500 index.